zeddidragon/zettpadder/README.md

 TODO

+# Features
+- Support for every axis and button your device emits, not just the xbox standards
+- Map buttons to keyboard output

 # Planned features
-- Support for every axis and button your device emits, not just the xbox standards
-- Map buttons to keyboard output and mouse output
+- Map buttons to mouse output
 - Mod keys with ghosting
+- Support for multiple controllers and definitions
 - Flick stick
+- Gyro support

 # Not currently planned
 - Interface outside of loading a file